 With this approach, symbolized by the DSL (Domain Specific Languages) approach, your tools allow you to highlight what sets you apart from your competitors.

-Obeo has already developed numerous ready-to-use solutions that can be easily re-used and adapted to your context (generators, data modelers, plug-ins, etc.).
+Obeo has already developed numerous ready-to-use modeling solutions that can be easily re-used and adapted to your context (generators, data modelers, plug-ins, etc.).
 Thanks to these solutions and a team of experts, we offer you a pragmatic approach to help you increase your agility as well as your productivity.

 Thanks to a model-based and automatic code generation approach (Model-Driven Architecture), Obeo helps you:

-Read stories from our customers:
+Read testimonials from our customers:

 The goal of the ministry is to control its application assets from end to end and reduce ownership costs, in particular by favoring Open Source software.